 - What you do not want to do under any circumstances

-- Any medical issues that may impact what you want to do (see the section for Tops to read about common medical issues you need to disclose.
+- Any medical issues that may impact what you want to do.
+See the section for Tops for more details on common medical issues you need to disclose:

 - If you do not communicate the relevant details about your medical, physical, emotional and mental state before you begin, your Top will be unable to properly plan for your safety.

 - If you do not communicate issues that are occurring while in scene, your Top will be unable to react and fix those issues.
 You need to tell your Top if things are feeling numb/tingling/cold or if you are feeling “bad pain”.